 he doesn’t do that again.”

-“No.” Faolan quickly gripped the captain’s arm.
+“No.” Faolan gripped the captain’s arm.
 “That’s part of my plan.”

 Faolan leaned back.
 “Gutter knows ways in and out of the mountain that nobody else does.”

 “I don’t doubt it.”
 Medwin shook his head.
-“He’s always climbing around in places he shouldn’t.
-We’re always finding him in the drains and gutters.
-That’s how he got his
+“He’s always climbing around in places he shouldn’t, like drains and gutters.
+That’s how he got his name.”

 Faolan took a deep breath and held it for a moment.
 “The orcs are watching us.”